Taxi operators in Auckland

 It is not provided to be used by the rest home to provide transport for organised activities.

-Traveling with a carer
+Travelling with a carer

 One carer or support person can travel with you and must remain with you at all times you are in the taxi.

-Traveling outside of Auckland
+Travelling outside of Auckland